I help people maintain long-term recovery.

 Each session is 60 minutes.
 However, if there is greater urgency for change, I offer 90 minute appointments.

-I usually coach clients once a week for a minimum of 8 weeks.
-We then review progress and decide whether further sessions would be useful.
-Later in a coaching program, fortnightly or monthly sessions can be suitable.
+I usually recommend therapy sessions to start as once a week for a minimum of 6 weeks, however fortnightly or monthly sessions can be suitable.

-However, people are individuals, and each coaching arrangement is unique and tailored to meet the goals you want to achieve.
+People are individuals, and each arrangement is unique and tailored to meet the goals you want to achieve.
 Many of my clients contract my services as a long-term, ongoing agreement.
-Some need intense coaching support for a week or more when they first leave a treatment centre.
-In our initial call, we will discuss the best option for you.
+In our initial session, we will discuss the best option for you.

 What is your approach?